gidesa/ocvWrapper46/README.md

 By the way, there is a trick also for Windows Delphi applications to open a console window, just insert {$APPTYPE CONSOLE}
 in the project .dpr source: the forms will be displayed normally, plus a console window will be open.

+# AutoDestroy utility unit

+The wrapper structs, created by the various functions around the C++ objects, have to be deleted to release memory, as noted previously.
+ This is same as Delphi/Freepascal, no difference.

+But note that Delphi/Freepascal memory manager does not directly create these objects, so cannot report if some C++ object delete is missing.

+AutoDestroy unit add a useful mode to create wrapper structs without the need to manually call the corresponding wrapper delete function.
+It exploits the well known reference counting of Delphi/Freepascal interfaces.

+For now there is a function to auto destroy the ubiquitous pCvMat_t object.
+Example manual delete:
+try
+   m := pCvMatImageCreate(w, h, CV_8UC3);
+   .............
+finally
+   pCvMatDelete(m);
+end;

+Example auto delete:
+try
+   m := CvMatAuto(pCvMatImageCreate(w, h, CV_8UC3)).AsPtr;
+   .............
+finally
+   // no delete needed
+end;

 # Installation (Windows)